 Because punishments for Article 15 infractions can range from minor to severe, it is important that you consult with an experienced military law attorney before deciding whether to accept or turn down Article 15.
 An attorney can assist you in finding and presenting relevant factors and extenuating circumstances that led to the infraction.
 They can also aide in negotiating punishments, or having the Article 15 thrown out altogether.

 If you’re facing an Article 15, it is important that you have an aggressive, experienced representative on your side.
-To discuss your personal circumstances with a qualified military law attorney, call the Military Justice Attorneys team today at 844-334-5459.
+To discuss your personal circumstances with a qualified military law attorney, contact the Military Justice Attorneys team today.